 Farooq Abdullah’s sister, daughter detained during protest in Srinagar

-Srinagar, Oct 15: Former Jammu and Kashmir Chief Minister Farooq Abdullah's daughter, sister along with several women protesters were detained during a protest in Srinagar today.
+Srinagar, Oct 15: Former Jammu and Kashmir chief minister Farooq Abdullah's daughter, sister along with several women protesters were detained during a protest in Srinagar today.

 It was one of its kind protest in the past 73 days against abrogation of provisions of Article 370 and bifurcation of Jammu and Kashmir into two union territories.